kdeldycke/dotfiles/README.md

 * [Mac OS X 10.8 (Mountain Lion)](https://github.com/kdeldycke/dotfiles/tree/osx-10.8)

 Former [support of Kubuntu and Ubuntu Server Linux distributions has been dropped](https://github.com/kdeldycke/dotfiles/commit/e667245f6a4c90c6d41907e392adb74c5acfcf13).
-You can still find these tagged in the repository but are quite ancient (2016).
+You can still find these as dedicated branches, but all are quite ancient (2016).

 ## Resources